Learn More About InDesign Classes in Atlanta

 Technology

 The Atlanta region is home to Georgia Tech, one of the best schools in the country for computer science and engineering degrees, which is, in part, why the city is known as a world-class hub for technology design, implementation, and innovation.
 As one of the fastest-growing high-tech urban centers in the nation, Atlanta experienced 15% job growth in technology jobs in 2021, thanks to an increase of 146 new tech businesses.
-The tech industry relies heavily on funding and investing, making it an ideal industry for you to personally invest in or find work as an investor.
+The tech industry relies heavily on funding and investing, making it an ideal industry for you to invest in or find work as an investor personally.

 Real Estate